Get insider access

 The Sony ULT WEAR aren't suitable for wireless gaming as latency is too high when using a wireless connection.

-The Sony ULT WEAR are decent for gaming when connected via their 1/8" TRS audio cable.
-Latency is very low when using this connection type, especially if you use the headphones passively, so you'll maintain your competitive edge.
+The Sony ULT WEAR are good for gaming when connected via their 1/8" TRS audio cable.
+Latency is very low when using this connection type, though you'll want an external microphone if you like to chat while you game as the mic isn't active if you use the headphones passively.
 The boomy bass response is great for bringing life to explosions and action-packed sequences, but the uneven treble response can add some harshness to higher-pitched cinematic sound effects while veiling S and T sounds in dialogue and making voices harder to make out.
 Their closed-back design isn't the biggest aid in locating objects, like footsteps, in the stereo field either.
 They're comfortable and stable enough to stay on your head through even the most jump-scare-filled cutscenes.

 Pros